munificent/journal/asset/post/2011-03-19-pratt-parsers-expression-parsing-made-easy.md

 }
 ```

-An implementation of this to parse variable names is just:
+An parselet implementation to parse variable names is simply:

 ```java
 class NameParselet implements PrefixParselet {